Wacom-Developer/wacom-device-kit-windows/CAD Test/GETING-STARTED.md

 ## Where to get help
-If you have questions about the sample application or any of the setup process, please visit our Support page at: https://developer.wacom.com/developer-dashboard/support
+If you have questions about the sample application or any of the setup process, please visit our support page at: https://developer.wacom.com/developer-dashboard/support